 The following represents the uniform process to be used across the community for assessing households, matching them to an appropriate housing intervention, and within each category, prioritizing placement into housing.
 This will eliminate the need to complete multiple assessments on households, which is burdensome both for the person being assessed and those conducting the assessment.
-The HOTHC Coordinated Entry Committee will maintain a community-wide list of all known homeless persons who are seeking or may need CoC or ESG housing and services to resolve their housing crisis.
+The Heart to Home Coordinated Entry Committee will maintain a community-wide list of all known homeless persons who are seeking or may need CoC or ESG housing and services to resolve their housing crisis.
 This community-wide list generated during the prioritization process, called the "Prioritization List," provides an effective way to manage an accountable and transparent prioritization process.
 The Prioritization List will be organized according to participant need, vulnerability, and risk.
 New participants will be added to the prioritization list and existing participants' rank order on the prioritization list will be managed according to the prioritization principles as established by the CoC's written policies and procedures governing CE operations and decision-making.
-The Prioritization List will have the same data privacy and security protections that are applied to HMIS, as described in the HOTHC HMIS Policies and Procedures Manual.
-The HOTHC Coordinated Entry Committee maintains a Prioritization List such that households wait no longer than 60 days for a referral to housing or services.
-If the CoC cannot offer a housing resource to every prioritized household experiencing homelessness within 60 days or less, then the HOTHC Coordinated Entry Committee will adjust the prioritization standards in order to more precisely differentiate and identify resources for those households with the most needs and highest vulnerabilities.
+The Prioritization List will have the same data privacy and security protections that are applied to the Heart of Texas HMIS, as described in the HMIS Policy and Standard Operating Procedures Manual.
+The Heart to Home Coordinated Entry Committee maintains a Prioritization List such that households wait no longer than 90 days for a referral to housing or services.
+If the CoC cannot offer a housing resource to every prioritized household experiencing homelessness within 90 days or less, then the Heart to Home Coordinated Entry Committee will adjust the prioritization standards in order to more precisely differentiate and identify resources for those households with the most needs and highest vulnerabilities.